Becoming a Swim England / Aquatics GB Technical Official

 Becoming an Official is a rewarding way to get more involved in the sport and helps you to play an active role in the well-being of the Club.
-A brief description of the ASA roles follows on below:-
+To learn more, please reach out to Gillian Corrigan at [email protected]

-Judge level 1
+Judge Level 1

 The theory element of the training is delivered online and can be accessed at www.swimming.org/ios/courses-officials-volunteers/